QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 }
 {% endhighlight %}

-Note that this only applies to break - you can only continuea loop block.
+Note that this only applies to break - you can only `continue` in a loop block.
 I've never seen labels being used in JavaScript and I wondered why - I think its because if I need to break two layers of blocks, its a good sign that the block might be more readable inside a function and there I will use a single break or an early return to achieve the same thing.